-To create a three dimensional face: Draw > Modeling > Meshes > 3D Face
+To create a three dimensional face: Draw > Modeling>Meshes>3D Face Command line>3DFACE

-Command line > 3DFACE

-- 1.Type 3Dface on the command line. - 2.
+- 1.Type3Dfaceon the command line. - 2.
 Specify the first point of the three-dimensional face. - 3.
 Specify the second, third, and fourth points. - 4.
-Specify the third and fourth points for additional faces. - 5.To complete the command, press Enter.
+Specify the third and fourth points for additional faces. - 5.To complete the command, press Enter. - 6.3.3.
 Ruled Surfaces: You can create a ruled surface, which is a three-dimensional body that approximates the surface between two existing entities.
 You select the two entities that define the ruled surface.
 These entities can be arcs, circles, lines, points, or polylines.

-To create a ruled surface:
+To create a ruled surface:Draw > Modeling > Meshes > Ruled Mesh Command line > RULESURF

-- 1. Type RULESURF on the command line.
+- 1.Type RULESURF on the command line.

 - 2. Select the first defining object.

 - 3. Select the second defining object.